sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 ## Check the spelling of your names

 Typos in names and comments are very common.
-They don’t cause bugs _most of the time_, but could still reduce readability a bit, and code with many <!-- cspell:disable -->typoses<!-- cspell:enable --> looks sloppy.
+They don’t cause bugs _most of the time_, but could still reduce readability a bit, and code with many <!-- cspell:disable -->“typoses”<!-- cspell:enable --> looks sloppy.
 Typos also make the code less greppable.
 So having a spell checker in the code editor is a good idea.

-I> We talk more about spell checking in the [Spell checking](#spell-checking) section of the _Learn your code editor_ chapter.

-I> We talk more about code greppability in the [Write greppable code](#greppability) section of the _Other techniques_ chapter.
+I> We talk more about spell checking in the [Spell checking](#spell-checking) section of the _Learn your code editor_ chapter, and about code greppability in the [Write greppable code](#greppability) section of the _Other techniques_ chapter.

 ## Use established naming conventions